-A review of the ongoing capping obligations for the site is being undertaken in the 2017/18 financial year.
-Any changes to key assumptions or estimates will be applied in the 2017/18 financial year once the review has been completed.
+During the 2018/19 financial year, all other landfill capping liability estimates and assumptions will be reviewed and updated accordingly.
+Any changes to key assumptions or estimates will be applied in the 2018/19 financial year once the review has been completed.

-NOTES TO AND FORMING PART OF THE FINANCIAL STATEMENTS for the year ended 30 June 2017
+NOTES TO AND FORMING PART OF THE FINANCIAL STATEMENTS for the year ended 30 June 2018